Buckle up kids, this little torn piece of paper has a lot of stories attached to it.

 And then I told him another story, this one about my friend Andre.

 Y’see, Andre has a curious little collection.
 He collects celebrity autographs that are inscribed, “How about that Phil Lesh?”, as in: “How about that Phil Lesh?
 All the best, Bobby Orr.”
 I don’t know how it started, but I guess he’s just such a fan of the Grateful Dead’s bass player that the collection somehow started itself.
 Anyway, I thought having a CD signed “How about that Phil Lesh?” by another member of the Dead would be a great addition to Andre’s collection, so I quickly explained the deal and asked Mickey if he would sign a cd for my friend.

 Any actual Grateful Dead fans out there certainly know the next story.
 You know, the one where Mickey Hart and Phil Lesh were involved in a long-standing feud with one another?
 Basically, the two guys hated each other as much as two former bandmates could, and I soon found out that Mr. Hart did not feel like having a sense of humour about the whole thing at all.

 And so the only thing I remember from Mickey Hart’s appearance in Ottawa is Dave and I awkwardly thanking him for something he neither did nor had any knowledge of, and then having him literally throw the still-unsigned CD back across the table at me.
 Crossing his arms gruffly, he refused to say another word to either of us and turned his attention abruptly and completely away from us and to the poor sucker who was next in line.

-Peace & Love, brother and sisters, Peace & Love.
+Peace & Love, brothers and sisters, Peace & Love.